 Reusable K-Cup Reviews

-The one drawback of the My K-Cup that is pointed out by some users is the fact that it is made of plastic.
+The one drawback of K-Cups that is pointed out by some users is the fact that it is made of plastic.

 Users concerned about the leaching of carcinogens that often occurs when plastics are exposed to high heat repeatedly have expressed concern about this.

 Additionally, plastic exposed to high heat does eventually become brittle and crack.
 This can cause concerns about bacterial growth, and naturally this type of unit will eventually need to be replaced.

 For this reason, a more ecologically friendly and health-conscious version of the reusable K-Cup has been created by ECO-Flow in the form of a stainless steel reusable K-Cup.